markcmurphy/devdocs-portal/03-headless-cart.md

 ## Abandoned carts

-The [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts) makes it possible to retrieve the `cart_id` of an abandoned cart which can then be used to fetch and display information about the cart to the shopper.
-The `cart_id` will correspond to the token in the query string of the link included in the abandoned cart notification email sent to the shopper.
+The [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts) makes it possible to retrieve the `cart_id` of the abandoned cart which can then be used to fetch and display information about the cart to the shopper.
+The `cart_id` corresponds to the token in the query string of the abandoned cart link found in abandoned cart email notifications.

 To retrieve the `cart_id`, follow these steps:

-1. Because the `cart_id` corresponds to the abandoned cart token found in the query string of the link included in the abandoned cart notification email, you must provide this token to retrieve the `cart_id`.
+1. By default, customers receive abandoned cart emails as soon as they provide their email address in the checkout flow.
+You need to access the abandoned cart token found in the query string of the abandoned cart link. you can do so by...

-2. Pass the abandoned cart token in a `GET` request to the [Get an Abandoned Cart](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts/abandoned-carts/getabandonedcarts) endpoint.
+2. Pass the abandoned cart token in a `GET` request to the [Get an Abandoned Cart](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts/abandoned-carts/getabandonedcarts) endpoint to retrieve the `cart_id`.

 Once you retrieve the `cart_id`, you can use it to request information about the cart and display it to the shopper using the [Storefront Carts](https://developer.bigcommerce.com/api-reference/storefront/carts) and [Carts](https://developer.bigcommerce.com/api-reference/store-management/carts) APIs.